SoujanyaPonnapalli/soujanyaponnapalli.github.io/_pages/about.md

 I am organizing the [Sky Seminar Series](https://sky.cs.berkeley.edu/) for 2024-25!
-If you are interested in giving a research talk on core systems, databases, ML systems or systems for ML, then reach out to me!
+If you are interested in giving a research talk on core systems, databases, ML systems or systems for ML, feel free to reach out to me!

 ### Organizational Roles
 -----